ckeditor/ckeditor4-docs/guides/dev/features/pastefromword/README.md

 HTML exposed by Microsoft Word does not comply to any imaginable rules.
 It is a poetry of what can be done wrong.
 Therefore, a separate filter had to be created to normalize this content.
 It is implemented in the [Paste from Word](https://ckeditor.com/cke4/addon/pastefromword) plugin and, beside the [standard filtering options](#!/guide/dev_drop_paste-section-filtering-content), it has additional settings:

-* CKEDITOR.config.pasteFromWordCleanupFile
+* {@linkapi CKEDITOR.config.pasteFromWordCleanupFile CKEDITOR.config.pasteFromWordCleanupFile}
-* CKEDITOR.config.pasteFromWordPromptCleanup
+* {@linkapi CKEDITOR.config.pasteFromWordPromptCleanup CKEDITOR.config.pasteFromWordPromptCleanup}

 Starting from version 4.6 of CKEditor the following options were deprecated:

-* CKEDITOR.config.pasteFromWordRemoveFontStyles (deprecated in favor of Advanced Content Filter)
+* {@linkapi CKEDITOR.config.pasteFromWordRemoveFontStyles CKEDITOR.config.pasteFromWordRemoveFontStyles} (deprecated in favor of Advanced Content Filter)

 For CKEditor versions older than 4.6 the following options were available, too:

-* CKEDITOR.config.pasteFromWordNumberedHeadingToList
+* {@linkapi CKEDITOR.config.pasteFromWordNumberedHeadingToList CKEDITOR.config.pasteFromWordNumberedHeadingToList}
-* CKEDITOR.config.pasteFromWordRemoveStyles
+* {@linkapi CKEDITOR.config.pasteFromWordRemoveStyles CKEDITOR.config.pasteFromWordRemoveStyles}

 ## Paste from Word Demo